Graylog2/documentation/pages/sending/gelf.rst

 Ingest GELF
 ***********

-The Graylog Extended Log Format (GELF) is a log format that avoids the shortcomings of classic plain syslog and is perfect to logging from your application layer.
-It comes with optional compression, chunking and most importantly a clearly defined structure.
-There are `dozens of GELF libraries <http://marketplace.graylog.org>`__ for many frameworks and programming languages to get you started.
+The Graylog Extended Log Format (GELF) is a log format that avoids the shortcomings of classic plain Syslog and is perfect for logging from your application layer.
+It comes with optional compression, chunking, and, most importantly, a clearly defined structure.
+The Input of GELF messages can be UDP, TCP, or HTTP.
+Additional a queue is possible.

+Some applications like `Docker can send GELF messages <https://docs.docker.com/config/containers/logging/gelf/>`__ native.
+Also, `fluentd speaks GELF <https://docs.fluentbit.io/manual/pipeline/outputs/gelf>`__.

+There are `dozens of GELF libraries <https://marketplace.graylog.org/addons?kind=gelf>`__ for many frameworks and programming languages to get you started.
 Read more about :doc:`GELF in the specification <gelf>`.

 GELF via HTTP
 -------------